-Corrective Actions Status Draft and implement disciplinary measures for pit leaders who are found to engage children for work.
-Implemented (December 2020) Engage with the local radio channels to implement a communication campaign that children are not allowed on mine sites.
-Not Started Hire a teacher to visit local schools to raise awareness around the dangers of children engaging in mining activities.
-Implemented (August 2021) Increase monitoring on inactive sites, immediately removing children found on the affected site and reporting to local authorities.
-Implemented (August 2021) Engage with the relevant government authorities to devise a plan on how to eliminate the presence of children at the affected mine site.
-Implemented (December 2020) Engage with local authorities such as village chiefs on the issue of WFCL.
-Village chiefs should speak to all pit leaders across the affected mine site about the severity and illegality of WFCL and communicate the new disciplinary measures implemented at the affected mine site.
-Implemented (January 2021) Distribute a communication to the local churches asking them to communicate and raise awareness about the dangers of child labor.
-This communication should also alert the communities of the new disciplinary measures implemented at the affected mine site.
-Implemented (January 2021) Instruct security patrols to pay attention to children at the mine site and intervene with pit leaders that use child labor.
-Instruct security patrols to report child labor incidents in daily security reports.
-In Progress Install new signposts on Mine Site 1, Mine Site 2, and Mine Site 3 (in local language and pictograms) communicating that children are not allowed at the affected mine site.
-In Progress Circulate a memo to all pit leaders instructing them to report any child present on the affected site immediately to mining police and the mine operator.
-Implemented (July 2021) Increase monitoring and security patrols for child labor on the affected site, including on inactive or inactive sections of the affected mine sites.
-Implemented (November 2020) Organize weekly meetings with all pit chiefs, mineral traders as well as all traders working on the affected site to make it clear that it is strictly forbidden to use children on the site.
-Not Started Conduct workshops with local community to inform about the dangers of mine sites and the illegality of children's presence at the affected site.
-(If possible organized by or in cooperation with civil society).
-In Progress (Delayed due to COVID-19 restrictions) n cooperation with Mining Authority and local authorities, assess the root causes of child abor on the affected site and devise a joint action plan.
-In Progress (Delayed due to COVID-19 restrictions)
+Status are found to engage Implemented (December 2020) ication campaign that Not Started he dangers of children Implemented (August 2021) hildren found on the affected Implemented (August 2021) olan on how to eliminate the Implemented (December 2020) e of WFCL.
+Village chiefs out the severity and illegality plemented at the affected Implemented (January 2021) n to communicate and raise on should also alert the at the affected mine site.
+Implemented (January 2021) e site and intervene with pit child labor incidents in daily In Progress 3 (in local language and he affected mine site.
+In Progress any child present on the ator.
+Implemented (July 2021) affected site, including on Implemented (November 2020) s well as all traders working to use children on the site.
+Not Started e dangers of mine sites possible organized by or in In Progress (Delayed due to COVID-19 restrictions) ess the root causes of child In Progress (Delayed due to COVID-19 restrictions)

-Figure 8: Overall CAP implementation status
+Figure 9: Overall CAP implementation status

-Figure 8 shows the overall implementation status across all sites and all Annex II risks by the end of the reporting period.
+Figure 9 shows the overall implementation status across all sites and all Annex II risks by the end of the reporting period.